-The suggestions in the rest of this post pertain to dogs who refuse food in new, interesting situations but are not scared or ill.
+The suggestions in the rest of this post pertain to dogs who refuse food in new locations and situations but are not scared or ill.
 You can view an example of that scenario in the embedded movie.

 The Common Culprit: Competing Reinforcers

 Let’s say you have trained your dog to respond to a few cues in your living room.
 Perhaps you have trained “sit,” “down,” “target,” and “stay.”
 Maybe even basic leash manners.
-You decide to take the show on the road and take your dog to a local park.
-You bring some good food and your clicker if you use one.
+You decide to take the show on the road and drive your dog to a local park.
+You bring some good food and a clicker if you use one.

 You get your dog out of the car and cue him to sit.
 But your dog is at the end of his leash, straining to smell something on the ground.
 You cue him again.
 Nothing.
 He doesn’t even seem to hear you.